cybrxkhan/RICE-for-CK3/README.md

 <img src="https://i.imgur.com/VzpuXH5.jpg">

-## Latest Version: Version 1.10.0.a Hotfix for "Pali" (Released 8/31/23, for vanilla patch 1.10.x)
+## Latest Version: Version 1.10.1 "Sri Pada" (Released 9/24/23, for vanilla patch 1.10.x)

 **Newest Flavor Pack: *Sri Lanka: Abode of Lions***

 [**Discord**](https://discord.gg/9KuyXv2uZA) | [**Official Website**](https://cybrxkhansmods.godaddysites.com) | [**Twitter**](https://twitter.com/Cybrxkhans_Mods)

-_"Better than a thousand hollow words_
-_Is one word that brings peace."_
-_– Dhammapada, part of the Pali Canon of Theravada Buddhism_
+_“The mountain of Sarandib [Sri Pada] is one of the highest in the World.
+We saw it from the sea when we were nine days' journey away, and when we climbed it we saw the clouds below us, shutting out our view of its base.”_
+_– Ibn Battuta (1304-1369 CE), Moroccan explorer, pilgrim, and scholar_

 RICE, or Regional Immersion and Cultural Enrichment, adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
 RICE's guiding philosophy is to keep a focused scope that won't change gameplay significantly, but instead adds flavor across the world that is grounded in historical authenticity, especially for lesser-known places, peoples, and histories.